Unified Implementation of Finite Element Methods involving Jumps and Averages in Matlab: Implementation of finite element methods in varFEM package

-We also use \mcode{bdEdgeIdxType} to record the index in matrix \mcode{edge}, and \mcode{bdNodeIdxType} to store the nodes for respective boundary parts.
+We also use \mcode{bdEdgeIdxType} to record the indices in matrix \mcode{edge}, and \mcode{bdNodeIdxType} to store the node indices for respective boundary parts.
 Note that we determine the boundary of interest by the coordinates of the midpoint of the edge, so \mcode{'x==1'} can also be replaced by a statement like \mcode{'x>0.99'}.